Can You Hurt People During Mania? Does A Bipolar Person Know Right From Wrong?

 The most important thing is to seek help if you have trouble being honest.
 If you find that you have lied, it's not the end of the world.
 You can fix the situation, and people will most often be grateful that you came forward.
 Always try to do the right thing after you realize that you've told a lie.
 It's often the case that people will receive your coming forward incredibly well and will really appreciate it.
 There will also be situations where they don't take it well, and that's okay, too.
 The important thing is that you do the right thing, and working with a therapist can help you learn not only how to avoid this from happening in the future, but also, how to cope with the current reality of your situation.
 An added bonus of seeing a therapist is that learning more about yourself and your condition in therapy can also help you to understand your triggers and the signs that a depressive or manic episode is coming on.

 There are many types of mental health treatment that work for bipolar disorder including behavioral therapy, and psychodynamic.
 Among these numerous kinds of therapy that help people with Bipolar disorder is CBT (Cognitive Behavioral Therapy), which is usually conducted in one-on-one sessions with a therapist.
 In CBT, a person confronts negative thoughts about themselves and reframes them.
 They participate in keeping thought records and recognizing cognitive distortions such and black and white thinking where you see yourself or a situation as "all good" or "all bad."
-Research studies show the effectiveness of treating bipolar disorder with CBT.
+Research has shown some benefits from treating bipolar disorder with CBT in conjunction with medication treatment.

 DBT is another popular line of treatment for many mental health issues.
 Dialectical Behavioral Therapy was originally created for people with Borderline Personality Disorder (BPD) who were historically marked as treatment-resistant.
 When people began practicing DBT, they realized that it was not just effective for people with BPD, but also for people with Bipolar disorder and other conditions.
 People with Bipolar disorder may benefit from DBT skills and techniques such as mindfulness, distress tolerance, management of interpersonal relationships, and emotional regulation.
 DBT is frequently conducted in a group setting, but you may also learn DBT skills in one-on-one therapy.